MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/design-guides/large-enterprise/best-practice-explained.md

 ## Alternative patterns

-If any of the patterns selected in this governance journey don't align with the reader's requirements, alternatives to each pattern are available:
+If any of the patterns chosen in this governance journey don't align with the reader's requirements, alternatives to each pattern are available:

 - [Encryption patterns](../../../infrastructure/encryption/overview.md)
 - [Identity patterns](../../../infrastructure/identity/overview.md)